ddsbook/blog/2014/12/ponemon.md

 Finally, I make no statements about how the data was collected.
-This analysis makes the assumption, as the CODB reports do, that the data collection method is sounli.d This focuses on the insight we can gain by analyzing the data itself.
+This analysis makes the assumption, as the CODB reports do, that the data collection method is not seriously flawed.
+This focuses on the insight we can gain by analyzing the data itself.

 ### Visualizing the Data